 Torrenting through Tor

 Tor network has also emerged as a popular option for web users, including those who prefer torrents for anonymity.
 What was created for the needs of the US Navy originally has become a preferred service for web users willing to evade censorship or tracking by various entities.

 The Tor browser is used by these users, which uses the Tor network to browse the web with anonymity.
 However, it is not the same as a VPN.
 Tor basically re-routes web traffic of its users through various nodes and thus identifying the real IP becomes tough.

 However, Tor wasn’t designed to download files anonymously.
 You can only use Tor to connect to the tracker of the file you want to download.
 Peer-to-peer connections are routed outside Tor.
 Basically, DHT relies on the UDP transport protocol, and Tor can’t handle UDP connections.

 VPN vs Tor – Why VPN is Better for Torrenting

-- Both VPN and Tor help in hiding the real IP address of your computer and make you invisible online but the efficacy is not same.
-VPN is more effective when you want to evade prying eyes online and want your IP to be untracked under most situations.
+- Both VPN and Tor help in hiding the real IP address of your computer and make you invisible online but the efficacy is not the same.
+VPN is more effective when you want to evade prying eyes online and want your IP to be untracked in most situations.
 Tor attracts more attention from government authorities and other Internet watchdogs than VPN.
-Besides, Tor connects the IP offered by your ISP and tracking a Tor user can be easier at times.
+Besides, Tor connects the IP offered by your ISP, and tracking a Tor user can be easier at times.
 If the applications you use online leak your identity, Tor cannot really cover you.